Rohan9920/Rohan9920.github.io/_projects/Assignment10.md

 # Visualization 2 - Number of buildings per agency

-The following visualization displays count of buildings per agency.
+The following visualization displays the count of buildings per agency.
 There is atleast 1 record for each agency but due to the short bar height, some of them seem to be 0.

 Similar to the above plot, vega-lite coding style has been used in this visualization. 'bar' has been used for marks and other encodings include agency name on the X axis and count of buildings on the Y axis.